justintranjt/justintranjt.github.io/_projects/2017-08-29-hacker-news-twitter-bot.md

 # Miscellaneous information

+Note: The bot does tweet some duplicate tweets from time to time.
+For some reason it only applies to 3 or 4 out of the 30 posts on the page that make it through Twitter's duplicate removal algorithm in addition to Tweepy's duplicate prevention.
+More progress will be made on that in the future but for now, it still handles duplicates better than @newsycombinator.

 To follow the Twitter account, head over to [@HackerNewsPosts](https://twitter.com/HackerNewsPosts).

 If there are any questions feel free to contact me through Email.
 [All code for the project can be found on the repo](https://github.com/justintranjt/hacker-news-twitter-bot).